vampirot800/Paradigm-CardGame/README.md

 I adapted my solution to this problem by adding the use of a CFG
 link: https://codeforces.com/problemset/problem/1932/D

-I modelled my solution with a secuence diagram
+I modelled my solution with a sequence diagram

 ## Model of the Solution
+This sequence diagram shows how the program works :
 ![NFA1](sequence.jpeg)

 ## Implementation